bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

 |tag-ops-changed|

-We made the life of |ivy-engine| administrators easier with some simplifications in the SSL configuration.
+We made the life of Axon Ivy Engine administrators easier with some simplifications in the SSL configuration.

 .. container:: admonition note toggle